Ildemaro Vargas Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.07 team ERA ranks 12th among all league pitching staffs.
+- The Brewers' 4.09 team ERA ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 25th in baseball in home runs surrendered (135 total, 1.3 per game).
+- Brewers pitchers combine to surrender 136 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- His last appearance was on Wednesday against the Cincinnati Reds, when the righty went six innings, surrendering two earned runs while allowing three hits.
+- The righty last pitched on Wednesday against the Cincinnati Reds, when he tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.